Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 # extract points from pair points

 The pp pair point must be in dual mode (OPNS mode) *) .
 The formula is according to Dorst 14.13 and Hitzer Euclidean Geometric Objects ch 2.1.
-And chapter 9.2 of Dorst's tutorial http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf
+And chapter 9.2 of Hildenbrand/Fontijne/Perwass/Dorst's tutorial http://www.gaalop.de/dhilden_data/CLUScripts/eg04_tut03.pdf (wow, all famous GA people together, only Hestenes missing).

 *) dual mode in Hildenbrand book, normal mode in Dorst book.
 The pp must be stored with 2-blades array elements 6-15.